WeblateOrg/weblate/docs/formats.rst

 edit state in Weblate (the following states are used to flag the string as needing edit if there is some target present: ``new``, ``needs-translation``, ``needs-adaptation``, ``needs-l10n``).
-Should the ``state`` attribute be missing a unit is considered translated as soon as a ``<target>`` element exists.
+Should the ``state`` attribute be missing a string is considered translated as soon as a ``<target>`` element exists.

-Also if the translation unit has ``approved="yes"`` it will be imported into Weblate as approved, anything else will be imported as waiting for review (which matches XLIFF specification).
+Also if the translation string has ``approved="yes"`` it will be imported into Weblate as approved, anything else will be imported as waiting for review (which matches XLIFF specification).

-That means that when using XLIFF format, it is strongly recommended to enable Weblate review process, in order to see and change the approved state of units.
+That means that when using XLIFF format, it is strongly recommended to enable Weblate review process, in order to see and change the approved state of strings.
 See :ref:`reviews`.

 Similarly on importing such files, you should choose